nasa/CTF/plugins/cfs/README.md

     - **compare**: How to compare the telemetry value with the test value.
     Must be one of: `==`, `<=`, `<`, `>`, `>=`, `!=`, `streq` (string equal), `strneq` (string not equal), `regex` (any regex match on a string).
     - **variable**: The attribute in the telemetry packet to check against.
-    - **expected_mid** (optional): The telemetry message ID where the expected value can be found.
-Only needed if the check will be performed between two variables.
-    This must match a name that was defined for this MID in the CCDD. (string)
-    - **value**: The value to compare against. (number, string, bool) Note that the single value must be contained in a list: **"value":[0]**, not **"value":0**.
+    - **value**: The value to compare against. (number, string, bool).
 Also if the command is called within a function and the value is a function parameter, put the parameter name as a string: **"value":["myParamName"]**.
-If **expected_mid** is set, this field should contain the variable path to be checked.
     - **tolerance**: floating point tolerance.
     - **tolerance_plus/tolerance_minus**: non-symmetric floating point tolerance.